Greenwich Neighburhood Watch Network

 We wouldn’t do this work without the support and partnerships of our members, Safer Neighbourhood’s Teams and Council Community Safety teams.
 We welcome all members of our community to join with us.

-To support new & existing Neighbourhood Watch schemes in Royal Borough of Greenwich
+To support new & existing Neighbourhood Watch schemes in the Royal Borough of Greenwich

 To encourage communities to look out for each other